asher-bs/Audition-color-map-amap/README.md

 To ensure compatibility with Audition, a dedicated color palette was created.

 V1 includes 19 values color paltte as part of the code.

 V2 provides higher color accuracy of 0.5dB steps, with the values stored in .npy files.

-V1 version includs all data point in the flie

-V2 version is more accurate (0.5dB steps) the data points should be loaded from .npy files

 ![V1 RGB](https://github.com/asher-bs/Audition-color-map/blob/main/V1_rgb_values.png)
 ![V2 RGB ](https://github.com/asher-bs/Audition-color-map/blob/main/V2_rgb_values.png)